3 Steps to Simplify Your Herbicide Selection Process

 Determine If Weeds Are Annual, Biennial, or Perennial

 Which weeds were a factor in your final yields last year?
 Knowing the weed’s life cycle helps you in herbicide selection and application timing.
+Learn about the life cycle of the weeds in your field in our pest pages.

 Consider Last Year’s Weed Populations